cc-hpc-itwm/tarantella/docs/source/quick_start.rst

    ``tnt.init()`` needs to be called **after** ``import tarantella as tnt``, but **before** any other statement.

-This will make sure, the GPI-2 communication infrastructure is correctly initialized.
+This will make sure the GPI-2 communication infrastructure is correctly initialized.

 .. note::